substantial/authorization_attrs/README.md

 - Since authorizations are done as a full SQL query, they cannot terminate early once the query begins.
 It also means that they are subject to less variance in performance than typical direct comparisons.
-- Checking permissions on a single record can be slower than equivalent direct comparisons, though not greatly.
+- Checking permissions on a single record is typically slower than equivalent direct comparisons.
 - Testing on multiple records is approximately as fast as testing a single record.
-Compared to equivalent iterative direct comparisons, this ranges from similar to much faster.
+Compared to equivalent iterative direct comparisons, this tends to be faster the more records are being evaluated, especially when all evaluate to true (which should be the case for a well-designed UI).
 - Searching by permission is faster than authorizing a single record.
-  An equivalent iterative direct comparison is entirely unfeasible.
+  An equivalent iterative direct comparison is entirely unfeasible and could only be rendered feasible by duplicating authorization logic in a separate query.

 Pull requests to add more benchmarks are welcomed.